-The Presbytery of \\\\\\ has received a complaint against your minister/diaconal minister under The Policy for Dealing with Sexual Abuse and Sexual Harassment.
+The Presbytery of [name of presbytery] has received a complaint against your [minister/diaconal minister] under the Policy for Dealing with Sexual Abuse and Sexual Harassment.

-While the complaint is investigated, your minister/diaconal minister is on a paid leave of absence, and will not be able to fulfill any of the duties normally associated with his /her position.
+While the complaint is investigated, your [minister/diaconal minister] is on a paid leave of absence and will not be able to fulfill any of the duties normally associated with their position.

-The leave of absence, with pay, is part of the standard procedures for dealing with complaints of this nature, and is used to safeguard everyone involved in the matter.
-The leave of absence does not imply that any decision has been made as to whether your minister/diaconal minister has violated the rules of the church.
+The leave of absence, with pay, is part of the standard procedures for dealing with complaints of this nature and is used to safeguard everyone involved in the matter.
+The leave of absence does not imply that any decision has been made as to whether your [minister/diaconal minister] has violated the rules of the church.